paulinamoskwa/paulinamoskwa/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### Hi yall!
+I'm Paulina 👋

-I'm Paulina, AI practitioner and bugs hunter 🐞
+AI practitioner and bugs hunter 🐞

 I enjoy learning and mastering new skills, now more than ever with my friendo ChatGPT 🤖